gregordimi/merim-bg-landing/docs/CHART_IMPROVEMENTS_SUMMARY.md

 # Chart Components Improvements Summary

 ## Overview
-This document summarizes the improvements made to the chart system in the Merim.bg landing page repository.
+This document summarizes the improvements made to the chart system in the Merim.org landing page repository.

 ## Problem Statement
 The original issue identified three main areas for improvement: